Element-Research/dpnn/README.md

-# dpnn : extensions to nn Modules and Criterions.
+# dpnn : deep extensions to nn

 This package provides many useful features that aren't part of the main nn package.
-These include [sharedClone], which allows you to clone a module and share parameters or gradParameters with the original module, without incuring any memory overhead.
+These include [sharedClone](#nn.Module.sharedClone), which allows you to clone a module and share parameters or gradParameters with the original module, without incuring any memory overhead.
-Or [sharedType], which preserves Tensor sharing within a structure of modules.
+We also redefined [type](#nn.Module.type) such that the type-cast preserves Tensor sharing within a structure of modules.

-The Module interface has been further extended with methods that facilitate stochastic gradient descent like [updateGradParameters] (i.e. momentum learning), [weightDecay], [maxParamNorm] (for regularization), and so on.

 The package provides the following Modules:

  * [Decorator](#nn.Decorator) : abstract class to change the behaviour of an encapsulated module ;
  * [DontCast](#nn.DontCast) : prevent encapsulated module from being casted by `Module:type()` ;
  * [Serial](#nn.Serial) : decorate a module makes its serialized output more compact ;